RRolfes/Falling-Words/README.md

 **Day 2**: Finish setting up word difficulty logic for increasing levels

-- Words can fall simultaneously, but at different speeds and with other, different characteristics applied
+- Words can fall simultaneously, at increasing speeds
-- Finish different types of word logic

-**Day 3**: Build out life and bomb words and keep track of accumulating score.
+**Day 3**: Keep track of accumulating score and lives through iterations.
 Goals for the day:

-- Be able to add and detract a life to the player's "lives" count
+- Use recursion to increase the interval while preserving the state of the game - score and lives remaining
-- Accurately tally and display the players ever changing score.
-The score will be a function of the level of difficulty, number of words, type of words, word complexity, etc.
+- Accurately tally and display the players ever changing score

 **Day 4**: Style game and make it look nice.
 Goals for the day:

-- All words finished
 - Player can type words to neutralize them and is awarded points accurately
 - Style the game well to make it intuitive and enjoyable